pquerna/node-logmagic/README.md

 The goal is to have a fast and easy to use logging subsystem that can be dynamically reconfigured to provide insight into production systems.

+Logmagic does its magic by generating objects with generated functions that are only modified when the logging system is reconfigured,  thus your entire logging path is contained within long-lived functions that V8 is able to JIT.

 Getting Started
 ====================